 Use batteries of the same type, capacity, and age to prevent imbalances that could lead to overcharging or undercharging.

-Ensure all batteries have a similar state of charge before connecting them.
+Ensure all batteries are in the same voltage before connecting them.

 2) Inspect Batteries: